Aishwarya149/MRI-brain/README.md

 Dataset Selection:
 MRI Dataset (7,023 brain images) utilized in this research is sourced from Kaggle (Nickparvar, 2023) https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset?select=Training classified into 5 distinct types: These are pituitary, glioma, no tumor, astrocytoma, and meningioma.
 Images used in this research were obtained from Figshare, SARTAJ, and Br35H datasets and are in JPG or PNG format.
 In particular, the dataset comprises 1,321 images of glioma, 1,339 of meningioma, 1,595 of no tumors, and 1,457 of pituitary, while the rest is labelled as astrocytomas.
 The dataset contains images of patients with no direct references to patients’ identities, which makes it GDPR-compliant

-I have uploaded 14 files in total(excluding  README file and dataset).
+I have uploaded 14 files in total(excluding  README file and dataset-MRI DATA).

 PDM file contains Project and Data Management Plan of my project to give an overview about the research question and objective of this project.